thatmlopsguy/thatmlopsguy.github.io/content/quotes.md

 “You maybe able to fool the voters, but not the atmosphere.”
 __Donella Meadows__

-“The secret of happiness, you see, is not found in seeking more, but in developing the capacity to enjoy less.“ __Socrates__
+“The secret of happiness, you see, is not found in seeking more, but in developing the capacity to enjoy less.”
+__Socrates__

+“If uou think education is expensive, try ignorance.”
+__Derek Bok__